Christ on the Mount of Olives (Beethoven): Composition

 The work is a dramatic oratorio and is considered a much more humanistic portrayal of the Christ passion than other settings, such as those by Bach.
 It concludes at the point of Jesus personally accepting his fate, placing the emphasis on his own decision rather than the later Crucifixion or Resurrection.
 The oratorio is scored for soprano, tenor, and bass soloists, with standard SATB chorus and symphony orchestra.
 The tenor sings as Jesus, with the soprano as a seraph (angel) and the bass as Peter.
 A complete performance lasts approximately 50 minutes.

 Beethoven's only oratorio, he was quite critical of the piece and of the performance of the orchestra and chorus at its premiere.
 He panned Huber's libretto, saying, in an 1824 letter to the Gesellschaft für Musikfreunde, "Let us leave out of consideration the value of poems of this sort.
 We all know that allowances are to be made... so far as I am concerned, I would rather set Homer, Klopstock, Schiller to music.
 If they offer difficulties to overcome, these immortal poets at least are worthy of it."
 (Beethoven eventually did set Schiller to music in his monumental Ninth Symphony, nearly twenty years after the oratorio.)
 The editors at Breitkopf & Härtel agreed with Beethoven's critical assessment of the text, and Christian Schreiber was enlisted to make massive changes to the libretto.
 However, upon reviewing the changes, Beethoven still was not happy, saying, "I know that the text is extremely bad, but if even a bad text is conceived as a whole entity, it is very difficult to avoid disrupting it by individual corrections".

+Structure

+The composition consists of six movements.